 This Instructional Sample Practice describes a fourth-grade, dual-language (Spanish-English) classroom in which the teachers embedded oral language development, metalinguistic awareness, and flexible groupings in a Social Studies unit that centered on the Algonquian and Mayan creation myths.
-This Instructional Sample is for teachers and those who support teachers working with Multilingual Learners (MLs)[†] to build understanding and experience with instruction aligned to The Next Generation English Language Arts (ELA) Standards for New York State (NYS).
+This Instructional Sample is for teachers and those who support teachers working with Multilingual Learners (MLs)[†] to build understanding and experience with instruction aligned to the New York State Next Generation English Language Arts Learning Standards as well as the Lifelong Practices for Readers and Writers that are embedded within them.
 This instructional unit highlights oral language through conversations that take place within flexible student groupings.
 The unit incorporates activities that target metalinguistic awareness to support the gradual and dynamic development of linguistic knowledge within and across languages.